proophsoftware/event-machine/docs/tutorial/part_IV.md

 Please note that the return type is a reference: `JsonSchema::typeRef()`.
 In GraphQL this resolves to the type defined in `src/Api/Type`.

-Last but not least the query needs to be handled by a so called finder (prooph term).
-If you've worked with GraphQL before a finder is similar to a resolver.
-Query resolving works like this:
+Last but not least, the query needs to be handled by a so-called finder (prooph term).
+If you've worked with GraphQL before, a finder is similar to a resolver.

 When the query is sent to the GraphQL endpoint it is parsed by the integrated GraphQL server and translated into a query message that is passed on to prooph's query bus.
 The query message is validated against the schema defined during query registration `$eventMachine->registerQuery(self::BUILDING, JsonSchema::object(...))`.

-Our first query has a required argument `buildingId` which should be a valid `Uuid`.
+Our first query has a required argument, `buildingId`, which should be a valid `Uuid`.
 The GraphQL type is a `string`.
 An invalid uuid will pass the GraphQL server but fail when the query is parsed into a Event Machine message.
 It's a two step validation process handled internally by Event Machine.

-Long story, short.
-We need a finder like described in the [prooph docs](https://github.com/prooph/service-bus/blob/master/docs/message_bus.md#invoke-handler):
+Long story short, we need a finder, as described in the [prooph docs](https://github.com/prooph/service-bus/blob/master/docs/message_bus.md#invoke-handler):

 > QueryBus: much the same as the command bus but the message handler is invoked with the query message and a React\Promise\Deferred that needs to be resolved by the message handler aka finder.

 Create a new class called `BuildingFinder` in a new directory `Finder` in `src/Infrastructure`.